TABLE OF CONTENTS

 2. As our practices evolved, yoga started creeping off the mat and into our lives.
 Sometimes in funky ways.

-3. If you ask whether their pre-yoga self would recognize, appreciate, or understand their current self, the self cultivated from an extended period of dedicated practice, they’ll tell you, “no way.”
+3. If you ask whether their pre-yoga self would recognize, appreciate, or understand their current self, the self-cultivated from an extended period of dedicated practice, they’ll tell you, “no way.”

-Despite the massive change this practice instigates, when you instruct a room full of naturally type-A people to let themselves break, you’re going to be met with a tidal wave of resistance.
-If you could listen to the collective thoughts of the class, it would probably include a lot of aggression and most likely some adult language.
+Despite the massive change, this practice instigates, when you instruct a room full of naturally type-A people to let themselves break, you’re going to be met with a tidal wave of resistance.
+If you could listen to the collective thoughts of the class, it would probably include a lot of aggression and, most likely, some adult language.

 I left that class wondering what he meant by broken?
 How could a state of brokenness serve anyone?
 A nail is the most I’m willing to break here.

 Fast forward a few months and, after quitting a job and a path that wasn’t serving me, I’ve taken a loving sledgehammer to my life.
 I’ve untied some super tight knots, massaged out a few nasty kinks, and blown layers of dust off my reflection.
 I’ve shaken almost everything familiar, stomped all over my expectations, and flown past my comfort zone at full speed.
-I don’t expect an award, and it has kind of freaked me out, but hey, it happened.
+Of course, I don’t expect an award, and it has freaked me out, but hey, it happened.

-It struck me that I was so caught up in the semantics and implications of what I thought it meant to be broken, that I didn’t see how my practice was breaking me while I wasn’t looking.**
+It struck me that I was so caught up in the semantics and implications of what I thought it meant to be broken that I didn’t see how my practice was breaking me while I wasn’t looking.**

 Despite “broken’s” unfortunate denotation, the undercurrents are truly beautiful.
-We fill ourselves up with so much, we let so much stick.
-We cling to labels and concepts, we collect titles and awards, we are hungry for endorsements and validation.
+We fill ourselves up with so much; we let so much stick.
+We cling to labels and concepts; we collect titles and awards; we are hungry for endorsements and validation.
 But without leaving a little room for brokenness, you can’t fill yourself with anything new.

 I didn’t pioneer this concept.
 I see it everywhere in the yoga community.
-I just didn’t know what to call it.
+I didn’t know what to call it.

 I’m surrounded by yogis who left “incredible” jobs, ended long-term relationships, shattered entrenched habits, and fundamentally transformed themselves because they had the willingness to surrender.
-A willingness to see how the togetherness wasn’t serving them.
+A desire to see how the togetherness wasn’t serving them.